Getting started with Google Drive

-If you don't want your fellow editors to be able to share the doc with others, you can set that at the bottom of the sharing dialog; click change.
-Google's documentation has more.
+If you do not want your fellow editors to be able to share the doc with others, you can set that at the bottom of the sharing dialog; click change.

-Team Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.
-Unlike files in My Drive, files in a Team Drive belong to the team instead of an individual.
+Shared Drives are shared spaces where teams can easily store, search, and access their files anywhere, from any device.
+Unlike files in My Drive, files in a Shared Drive belong to the team instead of an individual.
 Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.
-Learn more about Team Drives.
+Learn more about Shared Drives.

 To find a document someone has shared, you can either:

 - see all the documents shared with you in the left-hand pane,